nilsceberg/barfota/README.md

 ## Usage
 Make sure Node and Bower are installed.
-When in the barfota directory, run `node install && bower install`.
+When in the barfota directory, run `npm install && bower install`.
 Then run barfota with `./barfota start`.

 ## Configuration